hanami/guides/content/v2.0/actions/parameters.md

 ---
 title: Parameters
 order: 30
-aliases:
-  - "/actions/parameters"
 ---

-Parameters are taken from the Rack env and passed as an argument to `#call`.
+Parameters are taken from the Rack env, wrapped into the `Params` object, and passed as an argument to `#handle` method.

 They are similar to a Ruby `Hash`, but they offer an expanded set of features.

 ## Sources